warelab/release-notes/grapevine-guides/User Guide---2021-08-04.md

 **_Vitis vinifera_ PanGenome**

-This user guide refers to the contents of the first public release (August 2021) of the Grape PanGenome.
-Currently, the PanGenome hosts 18 genomes including 11 _Vitis vinifera_ genomes, and 7 outgroups (_Arabidopsis thaliana_, _Oryza sativa Japonica_, _Sorghum bicolor_, _Zea mays B73_, _Selaginella moellendorffii_, _Chlamydomonas reinhardtii_, and _Drosophila melanogaster_).
+This user guide refers to the contents of the fourth public release (February 2024) of the Grape PanGenome.
+Currently, the PanGenome hosts 29 genomes including 16 _Vitis vinifera_ genomes, and 8 outgroups (_Arabidopsis thaliana_, _Oryza sativa Japonica_, _Solanum lycopersicum_, _Sorghum bicolor_, _Zea mays B73_, _Selaginella moellendorffii_, _Chlamydomonas reinhardtii_, and _Drosophila melanogaster_).

-At present, most data types are only available for the Vitis vinifera L. ssp. vinifera Pinot noir PN40024 reference version 3, so this guide will focus on the phytochrome B gene model (PHYB), using its v3 gene identifier: VIT_05s0077g00940.
+At present, most data types are only available for the Vitis vinifera L. ssp. vinifera Pinot noir PN40024 reference version 4, so this guide will focus on the phytochrome B gene model (PHYB), using its v4 gene identifier: Vitvi05g00130 (VIT_05s0077g00940 in v3).

 ---